KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   showStatusCB ⇒</h5>
 The optional {{book.api.launchApp}} callback hook that communicatesa blocking "persistent" status message to the end user.
 These status messages originate from the blocking that occurs inthe asynchronous processes managed by the {{book.guide.appInitCB}}life-cycle-hook.
 By design **feature-u** has no ability to manifest messages to theend user, because this is very app-specific in styling and otherheuristics.
 By default (when **NO** `showStatus` parameter issupplied, **feature-u** will simply **console log** these messages.
-A typical manifestation of this callback is to display a runningpersistent Splash Screen, seeded with the supplied message.
+A typical manifestation of this callback is to display a runningpersistent SplashScreen, seeded with the supplied message.
+TheSplashScreen can be taken down when NO message is supplied(i.e. `''`).
 Please refer to {{book.guide.appInitCB}} for more details andexamples.

 <table>
   <thead>